sinajaprlja/LexTyp/README.md

 # Abstract

-Colexification - where a word represents multiple related or unrelated meanings or concepts - reveals fundamental patterns in how languages encode semantic relationships.
-Analyzing these patterns computationally is challenging due to the high dimensionality and sparsity of colexification networks.
+Colexification - where a word represents multiple related or unrelated meanings or concepts -reveals fundamental patterns in how languages encode semantic relationships.
 This thesis explores how dimensionality reduction can effectively capture cross-linguistic colexification patterns, bridging linguistic theory with computational methods.
-Using multilingual lexical data from the English Wiktionary, a colexification graph where nodes represent concepts (English words paired with glosses) and edges reflect shared translations across languages is constructed.
-After data cleaning and frequencybased filtering to ensure robustness, Multidimensional Scaling (MDS) is applied to project the graph into a lower-dimensional space.
-The analysis identifies an optimal four-dimensional space, validated by stress metrics, which preserves the underlying semantic relationships while reducing complexity.
+Using multilingual lexical data from the English Wiktionary, an undirected polysemy network where nodes represent concepts (English words paired with glosses) and edges reflect shared translations across languages is constructed.
+After data cleaning and frequency-based filtering to ensure robustness, a similarity matrix is computed capturing structural similarity by estimating the probability of reaching each node from every other node, including the starting node, through multiple random walks.
+This similarity matrix is further transformed into a distance matrix suitable for Multidimensional Scaling (MDS).
+MDS is then applied to project the polysemy network into a lower-dimensional space.
+The analysis identifies an optimal four-to-six-dimensional space, validated by stress metrics, which preserves the underlying semantic relationships while reducing complexity.

 # Project Workflow